thegreenhouseio/www.thegreenhouse.io/README.md

 ### Tasks
 - `yarn develop` - start local development server with file watching, live reload, etc
 - `yarn build` - build the site for production deployment
-- `yarn serve` - builds the site and starts a server locally
+- `yarn serve` - builds the site for production and starts a server locally (useful for a local demo)
 - `yarn release` - deploys a build to S3

 ## Release Management